The law allows you to file a food poisoning lawsuit against the

 - punitive damages.

-- 4. How do I prove a food service company or restaurant made me sick?
+- 4. How do I prove liability?

-- 8. Examples of food poisoning cases
+- 8. Examples of Food Poisoning Cases

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.